20 Best Summer Fruits & Vegetables

 Offering a vibrant orange color and both slightly bitter and sweet taste, papayas will take you right to the tropics!
 They have quite an impressive nutritional profile, as they burst in potassium, vitamin C, and folate just to name a few.

 Whether believed as a fruit or vegetable, tomatoes are extremely nutritious and versatile.
 They can be eaten raw, cooked, or added into sauces, they are rich in lycopene like watermelon.
 Tomatoes are a significant source of vitamin C and potassium, too.

 Keep cool as a cucumber with this low-calorie veggie.
 With cucumbers being highly composed of water, they provide the body hydrating properties during the summer season.
 Pickled or eaten raw, cucumbers are also an excellent source of fiber.

 The vibrant colors of bell peppers are not just eye-appealing, but provide the body with ample amounts of nutrients.
 Bell peppers are rich in vitamins C, K, E as well as folate and potassium.

 Crunch on carrots and reap the nutritional benefits!
 Carrots get their bright color from beta-carotene, which is converted to vitamin A in the body.
-Carrots are also good sources of fiber, vitamin K, and potassium.
+Carrots are good sources of fiber, vitamin K, and potassium as well.